 How To Evaluate Diamond Symmetry

 Gemologists must often evaluate diamond symmetry.
-For a rigorous evaluation, you will need a device called a proportionscope, which allows you to project the image of the diamond onto a screen to measure lengths and angles.
-This device has two drawbacks.
+For a rigorous evaluation, you’ll need a proportion scope.
+This device lets you project the image of the diamond onto a screen to measure lengths and angles.
+Unfortunately, this device has two drawbacks.
 First, it’s designed primarily for evaluating loose stones.
-(To evaluate the symmetry of a set diamond without a proportionscope, many gemology students decide to take a risk and do a visual and imprecise “loupe and eye” evaluation).
+Second, it’s quite expensive.

-An Inexpensive Alternative to a Proportionscope
+An Inexpensive Alternative to a Proportion Scope

-Light from a lamp is reflected by the interior of the plastic reflector to the diamond, which reflects that light, now red or reddish, with either a perfect or imperfect shape, depending on the cut and proportions.
+The interior of the plastic reflector reflects light from a lamp to the diamond.
+The gem reflects that light, now red or reddish, with either a perfect or imperfect shape, depending on the diamond’s cut and proportions.

 A Do-It-Yourself Way to Measure Diamond Symmetry

 If you have a triplet lens laying about unused, you can build one of these tools easily.
 For a reflector, choose a tubular piece of any red plastic with a flat interior surface that reflects light well.
 (I successfully used a red cover of WD-40 lubricant.
 See Figure 4).
 The ideal material shouldn’t be totally opaque.
 Your tubular piece can have a constant diameter or an enlarged one like a funnel.
 The only assembly to be done is uniting the piece of plastic to the lens.
 Remember that cyanoacrylate glues don’t mix with optic parts.